 - Trauma treatment

 - Recreational therapy, yoga therapy, acupuncture treatment and meditation therapy

 If you or someone you love suffers addiction to prescription painkillers, Crest View Recovery Center provides the treatment you deserve.
-Getting past addiction proves difficult for everyone.
+Getting past addiction will prove difficult for nearly everyone.
 However, with Crest View Recovery Center’s help, you can gain lasting recovery.
-Call CVRC now at 866-327-2505 for more information about available programs.
+Call CVRC now at 866.327.2505 for more information about available programs.